-Under the terms of EC Machine Directive 89/392/EEC, Appendix II C are safety components for a machine constructed as per the EC directive 89/392/EEC art.
+Under the terms of EC Machine Directive 89/392/EEC, Appendix II C of the product family PLS10.-1.. , PLS10.-2..

+are safety components for a machine constructed as per the EC directive 89/392/EEC art.
 1 para.
 2. This declaration will lose its validity if any modification to a device used in the plant is made without prior consultation.